-- 60. The disproportionate toll of the pandemic on the equity-deserving groups, the resurgence of fascism and other far-right politics, anti-Black racism, Islamophobia, antisemitism, transphobia, criminalization of bodily autonomy including abortion, ableism, and many other issues of equity are all interconnected struggles not bound by geography or nation. - 61.
-The relentless violence inflicted against these groups is part of the larger mechanism that serves to divide working people from one another.
+- 80. The disproportionate toll of the pandemic on the equity-deserving groups, the resurgence of fascism and other far-right politics, anti-Black racism, Islamophobia, antisemitism, transphobia, criminalization of bodily autonomy including abortion, ableism, and many other issues of equity are all interconnected struggles not bound by geography or nation. - 81.
+The relentless violence inflicted against these groups is part of the larger mechanism that serves to divide working people from one another and is a public health crisis.
 Our response must be collective because our liberation is inherently tied to one another.